Elders/be-a-better-dev/Tutorials/poc.md

 - is it a generig BC?

 ##2.1 - Small effort
 Analysis outcome is that the feature can be done in 1 or 2 sprints.
-GOTO => 6
+GOTO => 5

 ##2.1 - Big effort
 Analysis outcome is that it is a big feature or probably a new bounded context.
-GOTO => 3 can be done in 1 or 2 sprints.
 GOTO => 3

 #3 - Develop POC
 Develop a technical solution as fast and dirty as possible just to see if it will work